QuineDot/rust-learning/src/dyn-hr.md

 ```

 Why the differences?
 One reason is that
-[patterns are gramatically incompatible with anonymous arguments,
+[patterns are grammatically incompatible with anonymous arguments,
 apparently.](https://github.com/rust-lang/rust/issues/41686#issuecomment-366611096)
 I'm uncertain as to why identifiers are accepted on function pointers,
 however, or more generally why the `Fn` sugar is inconsistent with